xxao/linque/README.md

 - [aggregate](#aggregateaccumulator-seed): Applies accumulator function over a sequence.
 - [count](#countcondition): Returns number of items in a sequence satisfying given condition.
 - [maximum](#maximumselector): Returns maximum value in a sequence by specified items data selector.
-- [max](#maxkey): Returns item having maximum value in a sequence specified item's key.
 - [mean](#meanselector): Returns average value of a sequence by specified items data selector.
 - [median](#medianselector): Returns median value of a sequence by specified items data selector.
 - [minimum](#minimumselector): Returns minimum value in a sequence by specified items data selector.
-- [min](#minkey): Returns item having minimum value in a sequence by using specified item's key.
 - [sum](#sumselector): Returns summed value in a sequence by specified items data selector.